 Schools are free to spend the Pupil Premium as they see fit.
 However, we will be held accountable for how we have used the additional funding to support pupils from low-income families.
 All schools are now required to publish online information about how they have used the Premium funding.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium and the extra support that they receive.

-In the academic year 2019-20, we will receive additional funding of £25,300 to support the 17 children we currently have in school who are eligible for pupil premium support.
-We intend to allocate this funding to provide a range of activities and interventions to support those eligible children.
+In the academic year 2020-21, we will receive additional funding of £26,320 to support the 17 children we currently have in school who are eligible for pupil premium support.
+We intend to allocate this funding to provide a range of activities and interventions to support those eligible children and will combine this with the financial support offered through the catch up funding.
 The aim of the support is to ensure all children eligible for this additional funding make maximum progress throughout the year and are happy and contented members of our school community.
 If necessary, intervention financing will be supplemented from the wider school budget to ensure we are providing tailored and effective support for all.